agude/agude.github.io/_drafts/2020-10-08-2020_tour_de_france_plot.md

 ## The Rest of the Race

-More than 100 riders finished the Tour and most of them were not competing yellow.
+More than 100 riders finished the Tour, but most of them were not competing for the yellow jersey.
 Here are the paths taken by all 146 riders who finished in Paris:

 [![A line plot showing how far behind the leader every rider was for each